lakshya5000/lakshya5000/README.md

 ## 👋 About Me

-I'm a **B.Tech Information Security student at VIT Vellore** with a strong interest in building practical software and understanding how systems can be made more secure.
+I'm a **B.Tech Information Security student at VIT Vellore** interested in the intersection of **cybersecurity, software engineering, and AI/ML**.

-My interests sit at the intersection of:

-**Cybersecurity · Full-Stack Development · Backend Engineering · AI/ML**

-I enjoy learning by building, experimenting with new technologies, and turning ideas into working systems.
+I enjoy learning by building — understanding how systems work, developing practical applications, and exploring how technology can be made more secure, reliable, and intelligent.

 > **Build with curiosity.
 Engineer with intent.
 Secure by design.**